 Topics in this course include shielded metal arc welding, mig welding, oxyacetylene welding and cutting, blacksmithing, woodworking and carpentry, plumbing, electrical, concrete, and small engine work.
-This course encompasses both classroom
+This course encompasses both classroom work and extensive work in the agriculture shop.
+Students have the opportunity to work on projects from home if time permits.

-- Grade: 9-12
+- Grade: 10-12

 - Credits: 1 per semester, 2 semesters

-- Fulfills an elective or directed elective for all • diplomas
+- Fulfills an elective or directed elective for all diplomas